How Do I Get My Gums to Stop Bleeding?

 Smoking not only increases your risk for heart disease, stroke, or lung cancer, but it has also been linked to gum disease.
 Smoking can hinder your body's immune system, making it harder to fight off plaque bacteria in your mouth, which can lead to gum disease.
 If you are experiencing bleeding gums, quit smoking to let your gums heal.
 To get advice on quitting, contact our caring team at Advanced Dentistry of Centre County.

 Bleeding and swollen gums may be a sign of poor dental hygiene.
 If you don't brush or floss regularly, plaque can build up along the gumline.
 Plaque is a sticky film containing harmful bacterial that covers your teeth and gums.
 If plaque is not removed with regular dental visits and a consistent at-home oral health care routine, it eventually can cause bleeding gums, or worse, gum disease or tooth decay.

 Do you need a dentist or periodontist in State College, PA?

 You should see a dentist if your symptoms don't improve within 7 – 10 days after trying these helpful tips.
 You may need a dental exam and deep cleaning to remove tartar and plaque to allow your gums to heal.
 At Advanced Dentistry of Centre County in State College, PA, we provide general dental cleanings (prophylaxis), periodontal cleanings, and teeth scaling and root planing for those suffering from bleeding gums or gum disease.
-We also offer an in-house periodontist specialist, Dr. Sayuri Smith, who specializes in the prevention and treatment of gum disease, giving our patients an easy and convenient way to get additional help.
 For more information, contact our team or schedule an appointment online at Advanced Dentistry of Centre County today.